-- 1.3 School will send to Facility/Agency only those students who possess a satisfactory record, have met the minimum requirements established by School for the clinical education program and who have been educated in the performance of the skills necessary to participate in the clinical education program. - 1.4 School shall assure that students meet the relevant governmental regulations that apply to the Facility/Agency.
-All students shall have had recent physical examinations. - 1.5 School agrees to offer the staff of Facility/Agency the opportunity to attend workshops and special clinical education programs as the School shall from time to time conduct. - 1.6 All applicable policies, procedures, rules and regulations of Facility/Agency shall apply to students and faculty of School during their participation in the clinical education program.
+- 1.3 School will send to Facility/Agency only those students who possess a satisfactory record, have met the minimum requirements established by School for the clinical education program and who have been educated in the performance of the skills necessary to participate in the social work field education program. - 1.4 School shall assure that students meet the relevant governmental regulations that apply to the Facility/Agency. - 1.5 School agrees to offer the staff of Facility/Agency the opportunity to attend workshops and special social work education programs as the School shall from time to time conduct on campus and/or via web-based trainings. - 1.6 All applicable policies, procedures, rules and regulations of Facility/Agency shall apply to students and faculty of School during their participation in the social work field education program.
 School shall be responsible for advising its students and faculty of this requirement, including the responsibility to maintain the confidentiality of all Facility/Agency and Client/Patient records.
-However, Facility/Agency agrees to allow students to use case material within the bounds of confidentiality to complete course assignments. - 1.7 School agrees to assure that students carry and maintain malpractice liability insurance coverage in the amount of \$1,000,000 per occurrence and \$3,000,000 in the aggregate while that student is acting within the scope of the students' educational objectives at the Facility/Agency.
+However, Facility/Agency agrees to allow students to use case material within the bounds of confidentiality to complete course assignments. - 1.7 School agrees to assure that students carry and maintain malpractice liability insurance coverage in the amount of \$1,000,000 per occurrence and \$3,000,000 in the aggregate while such students are acting within the scope of the students' educational objectives at the Facility/Agency.
 School shall also maintain for School general and professional liability insurance in adequate amounts.
-School will provide a copy of certificate of insurance coverage to Facility/Agency if requested. - 1.8 School agrees to indemnify and hold harmless Facility/Agency, its directors, officers, agents and employees from and against any and all claims, allegations of malpractice, demands, actions, settlements or judgments, liabilities, losses, damages, suits, costs and expenses whatsoever, including without limitation any and all expenses whatsoever reasonably incurred in connection with investigating, preparing for, or defending against any litigation, commenced or threatened, or any claim whatsoever, based upon or arising out of activities described in this Agreement, to the extent occasioned by the negligence, actions or omissions of School its agents, employees or students or in connection with any acts or failure to act by School, its agents, employees or students. - 1.9 School agrees that at Facility/Agency's request School shall withdraw a student or faculty member from Facility/Agency if Facility/Agency notifies School that such student or faculty member does not abide by the rules, regulations, policies and procedures of Facility/Agency, threatens Client/Patient well-being or Facility/Agency operations, or is otherwise detrimental to the clinical education program operations as documented by Facility/Agency.
-Such student or faculty member may not return to Facility/Agency unless both School and Facility/Agency agree to such return in writing. - 1.10 School shall be responsible for initiating periodic reviews with the Field Instructor to review student progress and the clinical education program in general. - 1.11 The Director/Assistant Director of Field Instruction in conjunction with the Facility/Agency staff and the student, will assume responsibility for the selection and planning of the students' learning experiences in conjunction with the staff and the student.
+School will provide a copy of its certificate of insurance coverage to Facility/Agency if requested. - 1.8 School agrees to indemnify and hold harmless Facility/Agency, its directors, officers, agents and employees, from and against any and all claims, allegations of malpractice, demands, actions, settlements or judgments, liabilities, losses, damages, suits, costs and expenses whatsoever, including without limitation any and all expenses whatsoever reasonably incurred in connection with investigating, preparing for, or defending against any litigation, commenced or threatened, or any claim whatsoever, based upon or arising out of activities described in this Agreement, to the extent occasioned by the negligence, actions or omissions of School, its agents, employees or students or in connection with any acts or failure to act by School, its agents, employees or students. - 1.9 School agrees that at Facility/Agency's request School shall withdraw a student or faculty member from Facility/Agency if Facility/Agency notifies School that such student or faculty member does not abide by the rules, regulations, policies and procedures of Facility/Agency, threatens Client/Patient well-being or Facility/Agency operations, or is otherwise detrimental to the social work field education program operations as documented by Facility/Agency.
+Such student or faculty member may not return to Facility/Agency unless both School and Facility/Agency agree to such return in writing. - 1.10 School shall be responsible for initiating periodic reviews with the Field Instructor to review student progress and the social work field education program in general. - 1.11 The Director/Assistant Director of Field Education, in conjunction with the Facility/Agency staff and the student, will assume responsibility for the selection and planning of the student's learning experiences.
 Supervision and evaluation of student performance will be shared by the representatives of the Facility/Agency and School.
-Faculty shall visit the clinical site to the extent necessary to provide sound direction for students and collaboration with the Field Instructor.
+Faculty shall visit the field education site to the extent necessary to provide sound direction for students and collaboration with the Field Instructor.
+Such visits will be conducted using virtual technology as appropriate.